MagicPodDesktop is the client software required to create and execute automated tests on your local PC. You can download it here.

 When the test is run on MagicPodDesktop, a number of browser processes equal to the number of times the test was run remain on the local PC.

-To ease confirmation after test execution, MagicPodDesktop is designed not to delete the browser process.
+To help with debugging, MagicPodDesktop does not automatically close browser processes after test execution.
 If you are using a CI tool such as Jenkins, please explicitly delete the process by inserting a command such as “sudo pkill ${PROCESS_NAME}” into the job.